rust-lang/rust/text/0000-no-wildcard-deps.md

 As an example, consider the [openssl](https://crates.io/crates/openssl) crate.
 It is one of the most popular libraries on crates.io, with several hundred downloads every day.
 50% of the [libraries that depend on it](https://crates.io/crates/openssl/reverse_dependencies) have a wildcard constraint on the version.
-Almost all of them them will fail to compile against version 0.7 of openssl when it is released.
+None of them can build against every version that has ever been released.
+Indeed, no libraries can since many of those releases can before Rust 1.0 released.
+In addition, almost all of them them will fail to compile against version 0.7 of openssl when it is released.
 When that happens, users of those libraries will be forced to manually override Cargo's version selection every time it is recalculated.
 This is not a fun time.

 Bad version restrictions are also "viral".
 Even if a developer is careful to pick dependencies that have reasonable version restrictions, there could be a